 How are you planning for retirement?
 This is the most important question of all.
 If you feel you need to prepare more for the future or reexamine your existing plan in light of changes in your life, then confer with a financial professional experienced in retirement planning.

 Jose Medina may be reached at 469-777-8082 or email@example.com

 This material was prepared for J I Medina Investments and does not necessarily represent the views of the presenting party, nor their affiliates.
-This information has been derived from sources believed to be accurate.
+All information is believed to be from reliable sources; however we make no representation as to its completeness or accuracy.
 Please note – investing involves risk, and past performance is no guarantee of future results.
 The publisher is not engaged in rendering legal, accounting or other professional services.
 If assistance is needed, the reader is advised to engage the services of a competent professional.
 This information should not be construed as investment, tax or legal advice and may not be relied on for the purpose of avoiding any Federal tax penalty.
 This is neither a solicitation nor recommendation to purchase or sell any investment or insurance product or service, and should not be relied upon as such.
 All indices are unmanaged and are not illustrative of any particular investment.